Meg-R/autopose/README.md

 ### [Hugging Face demo redacted for conference submission purposes]

-**AutoPose** is an open-source toolkit that generates class-balanced, kinematically valid video clips by automatically **interpolating human poses** rather than rendering full photorealistic frames.
-The framework addresses dataset imbalance by creating synthetic data for minority action classes in action-recognition datasets without requiring additional sensors or modalities, using only RGB videos.
+AutoPose is an open-source framework that augments underrepresented action classes through pose-level interpolation.
+Instead of rendering full photorealistic frames, AutoPose generates kinematically valid, class-consistent video clips directly from interpolated pose trajectories.
+This approach preserves structural fidelity, avoids common motion artifacts from heavy generative pipelines, and makes it efficient for enriching rare, safety-critical actions such as falls.

+Inspired by interpolation-based methods like SMOTE, AutoPose adapts these ideas to human pose space.
+It creates synthetic sequences via two modes: Synthetic-Mix (interpolating real with synthetic poses) and Real-Mix (interpolating between real poses), with interpolation weights optimized in a gradient-guided loop.

-Each component of the framework can be swapped with models or components of your choice.
-While the original implementation used an action recognition network for the augmentation optimization loop, users can integrate their preferred models.
-Components may be used individually or automated for a specific use case.
+Each component of the framework can be customized with models of your choice.
+While the reference implementation integrates an action recognition network for optimization, users may substitute alternative models.
+Components can also be run independently or automated for specific use cases.

 ![pipeline_demo](https://github.com/user-attachments/assets/1fde62ce-67a6-4673-9341-78da4daa31e4)